SetupGuardrail

 defenseclaw setup openclaw --mode observe --restart

-defenseclaw setup openclaw --mode action --human-approval --rule-pack strict --restart
+defenseclaw setup openclaw --mode action --human-approval --rule-pack default --restart

 Why aliases at all?